ronaldbradford/cli_explorer/README.md

 # CLI Explorer

-A web interface for exploring the various OpenStack CLI client tools Created by Ronald Bradford <me@ronaldbradford.com>
+A web interface for exploring the various OpenStack CLI client tools.
+A demo runs at http://cli_explorer.ronaldbradford.com

+Created by Ronald Bradford <me@ronaldbradford.com>

 # Pre Requisites

 The User Interface can run in any web container (e.g. Apache).

-The API that executes the actual CLI commands currently runs in a Flask container.
+The API that executes the actual CLI commands currently runs in a Python Flask container.

 See INSTALL.md for how to setup a local running copy of CLI Explorer.